 How much is the gift exemption?
 I received $14,000 do I have to claim it?
 Is there a difference if the gift is land vs. cash?

-The gift tax annual exclusion for 2017 is $14,000 per donee but is not taxable to the donee.
-The donor is responsible for reporting and paying any gift tax on gifts in excess of $14,000 per donee.
-The $14,000 applies to both property and cash.
-However, if the donor gifted land, the donor may want to file a gift tax return in order to establish a value for the land.
-Filing a gift tax return starts the statute of limitations running for the period of time the IRS can challenge the value of the land gifted.
+The gift tax annual exclusion for 2018 is $15,000 per donee but is not taxable to the donee.
+The donor is responsible for reporting and paying any gift tax on gifts in excess of $15,000 per donee.
+The $15,000 applies to both property and cash.
+However, if the donor gifted land, the donor may want to file a gift tax return to establish a value for the land.
+Filing a gift tax return starts the statute of limitations running for the period the IRS can challenge the value of the land gifted.
 If no gift tax return is filed, no statute of limitations is started, and therefore, the IRS can go back more than three years to challenge the value of the land gifted.

 I’m inheriting $50,000.
 Is this money taxable?
 What if it is property?

-An inheritance would only be taxable to the recipient if the income was earned prior to a taxpayer’s death but not included in their taxable income during their lifetime.
+An inheritance of cash is not taxable.
+An inheritance of property other than cash may or may not be taxable.
+An inheritance would only be taxable to the recipient if the amount was income earned prior to a taxpayer’s death but not included in their taxable income during their lifetime.
 A common example is a taxpayer’s IRA or other qualified plan retirement account.
-Other examples include annuities, investment income paid after death, wages due, contracts-for-deed, interest on savings bonds, and accounts receivable from a cash basis business are all taxable as received.
+Other examples include annuities, investment income paid after death, wages due, contracts-fordeed, interest on savings bonds, and accounts receivable from a cash basis business are all taxable as received.

 Does taking money from a retirement account count as earned income when you are on social security?

-No. Retirement account income is not earned income so it will not affect your social security benefits.
+No. Retirement account income is not earned income, so it will not affect your social security benefits.
 Retirement income does however count toward your income for tax purposes when determining the amount of Social Security benefits that are taxable.
-If your income is above $25,000 filing single or above $32,000 filing jointly, 50% of your Social Security benefits may be taxable.
-If your income is above $34,000 filing single or above $44,000 filing jointly, 85% of your Social Security benefits may be taxable.

 My husband worked this fall for a local farmer with the harvest and received a $2,400 check.
 How do I report this income since the farmer did not take out any taxes and no Form W-2 was provided?
 Is there a special form?